devillD/disposable-mailbox/README.md

 **Forked From**: https://github.com/synox/disposable-mailbox

-I made some modifications and use it as live production at the following website:
+I made some minor modifications and use it as live production at the following website:

 **Demo**: [Joyabo](https://www.joyabo.com/)